quancradle/bot-template/README.md

-# bot-template-nodejs
+# bot
-Bot template repo - NodeJS
+This is an empty bot template repository.